HainanZhao/AICodeReview/docs/SYNTAX_HIGHLIGHTING.md

 1. Verify the theme detection is working
 2. Check if custom CSS is interfering
 3. Try toggling the theme manually

+### Font Rendering Issues
+If text appears blurry or has shadows in dark mode:
+1. The system automatically applies font-smoothing optimizations
+2. Text shadows are disabled for all syntax highlighting tokens
+3. If issues persist, check browser font rendering settings
+4. Try refreshing the page to ensure CSS changes are applied